What is the future of transportation?

 What is the purpose of economic development?

-The purpose of economic development initiatives should be to reduce taxes on our families, seniors on fixed incomes and small businesses by establishing a resilient economy that produces services and goods that are sold outside Hillsborough County, creating jobs for people in Hillsborough County, and generating significantly more revenue for the taxpayers than the cost of the initiatives to taxpayers.
+The purpose of economic development should be to reduce taxes on our families, seniors on fixed incomes and small businesses by establishing a resilient economy that produces services and goods that are sold outside Hillsborough County, creating jobs for people in Hillsborough County, and generating significantly more revenue for the taxpayers than the cost of the initiatives to taxpayers.

 That’s a good investment!